WW-2026-001 Modern

 Marcus Poole, 38.
 Pub landlord.

-The loudest grievance.
+The loudest grievance in the village, which is saying something.
 The barn conversion would have taken the pub's car park and beer garden.
 Three weeks ago at a parish council meeting, Poole said: "Someone ought to run that man off the road."
 Exact words.
 Twelve witnesses.
+The sort of thing a man says when he is angry and does not expect anyone to write it down.

-Motive, public threat, damaged vehicle, and a gap.
+Motive, public threat, a damaged Land Rover, a silver Fabia that matches the paint, and a gap in his alibi.
 Poole is my primary line.

 Diane Farrow, 55.
 Ex-wife.

 In the village visiting their daughter Sophie.
 Bitter divorce.
-Recently discovered Tulloch hid approximately Β£300,000 in assets during the proceedings.
+Recently discovered Tulloch hid approximately £300,000 in assets during the proceedings.
 Text from 1st November: "I will make you pay for what you did to this family."
+The sort of message that reads differently before and after somebody dies.

 She drives a dark grey BMW.
 In fading light, that could look like any dark vehicle.